eclipse-ibeji/ibeji/docs/tutorials/provider/README.md

 This sample Rust code contains an *ambient air temperature* signal, and does not include the in-vehicle signal *is air conditioning active* and the command *show notification*.

 ## Next Steps

+- Learn how to create a digital twin consumer in [Tutorial: Create a Digital Twin Consumer](../consumer/README.md)